 Compressed Earth Blocks (CEBs) are natural masonry blocks produced hydraulically using an Earth Block press.
 A wide range of soils can be used for the production of these blocks with the key ingredients being clay and sand.
-These blocks are laid in standard masonry fashion and typically require only a thin bed of mortar or clay slurry.
-This method allows the walls to go up quickly, and does not require the expertise of skilled masons- Building Info.
+These blocks are laid in standard masonry fashion and can be laid in mortar, a clay slurry, or dry stacked. - Building Info.

 Soils: Your Natural Resource

 Earth Blocks are typically made from the soils found directly on site or in the local area.
 Often we are able to take the soils from an excavated foundation and press them into blocks for the construction of the building’s walls.
 If the soils are not found on site, they can often be found at other local building sites or quarries.